CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

 ## Overview

-In the previous exercise, we introduced a restriction to the scale properties of the service.
-In this exercise, you will configure the API deployments to create pods that use dynamic port mappings to eliminate the port resource constraint during scale activities.
+In the previous exercise, we implemented a restriction related to the service's scale properties.
+In this exercise, you will configure the API deployments to use dynamic port mappings for pod creation, which helps eliminate port resource constraints during scaling operations.

-Kubernetes services can discover the ports assigned to each pod, allowing you to run multiple instances of the pod on the same agent node --- something that is not possible when you configure a specific static port (such as 3001 for the API service).
+Kubernetes services can automatically discover the dynamically assigned ports for each pod.
+This allows multiple instances of the pod to run on the same agent node, something which isn't feasible when a specific static port (such as 3001 for the API service) is configured.

 ## Lab Objectives